 Is the universe infinite?
 How big is it really?
-These are the central questions that I try to answer in this article, based on current research in observational astronomy.
+These are the central questions answered here, based on current research in observational astronomy.
 Though this question seems quite plain and simple, the answer to it is definitely not.
 Let us see why it is so.

 There was a time when people had no idea about how vast our planet Earth was.
 People debated about what shape it was and whether it had an edge.
 To put an end to these questions, adventurers like Magellan underwent sea voyages and circumnavigated across the great oceans, to finally see for themselves.